Meet Sixto

 SIXTO’S CHALLENGE

-Sixto Mendez has lived in a small community situated in the department of Atlántida in northern Honduras over the last 40 years.
-As long as he can remember, community members have been looking for a solution to their challenges with wastewater management.
+Sixto Mendez has lived in a small community in the Atlántida department of northern Honduras for the past 40 years.
+As long as he can remember, community members have sought a solution to their wastewater management challenges.

 "In our village, we still don’t have access to a public sewer.
-The neighbors choose to build septic tanks.
+The neighbors have chosen to install septic tanks.
 But when these fill up, there’s no option but to open more and more holes for tanks.
-There were no pit emptying services," says Sixto.
+There were no pit-emptying services," says Sixto.

 Septic tanks are built underground in homes that do not have access to public sewerage.
 They collect all the wastewater from the house, ideally facilitating the correct decomposition of fecal sludge, to reduce the impact on the surrounding soil and water.